Progressive Data Dropout: An Embarrassingly Simple Approach to Faster Training: Experimental Analysis

 \textbf{What happens when we use more epochs for revision?} We observe that test performance often peaks shortly after the first revision epoch, followed by a gradual decline.
 As shown in Figure~\ref{fig:revision-moreepoch}, the model experiences a significant boost in accuracy during the first revision but this is subsequently followed by a steady drop, eventually converging toward the performance of the baseline model.
 We hypothesize that this pattern arises because the model, after the initial generalization gains, begins to overfit to the full dataset, thereby losing some of its earlier generalization capability.

 \textbf{How many samples are we dropping over time?} Figure~\ref{fig:dropped} illustrates the number of training samples retained at each epoch under the DBPD (Difficulty-Based Progressive Dropout) strategy for two different threshold settings: 0.3 (darker line) and 0.7 (lighter line).
 In both cases, training begins with the full dataset.
 As the model improves and classifies more samples with high confidence, the number of retained examples drops sharply, particularly in the early epochs.
 The higher threshold (0.7) causes a more aggressive pruning of data, dropping a larger fraction of confident samples per epoch.
 As a result, it reaches a low sample count much earlier, within the first 15–20 epochs, leaving fewer than 10,000 samples for much of training.
 In contrast, the 0.3 threshold maintains more samples for a longer duration, leading to a more gradual decay.
 Both strategies conclude with a final epoch in which the full dataset is reintroduced for revision, producing a sharp spike back to 50,000 samples.
 This U-shaped trajectory reflects the design principle of DBPD: prioritize hard examples early, reduce redundant computation mid-training, and consolidate knowledge through a final full-dataset pass.
-The comparison highlights the trade-off between aggressive data reduction and sustained exposure to diverse samples.